kozm9000/vscodium-with-extensions-nix-shell/README.md

 }
 ```

 > Paste more codeblocks for each extension one after another.
-Check `nextjs/shell.nix` for reference
+Check `./modules/js-ts-base.nix` for reference

 5.Run `nix-shell` and update the `sha256` value from the error message when it appears

 6.Run `nix-shell` again.

+## 🥸 User defined shells

+1. Use `./shell.nix` as a template to fully define all extensions or packages from scratch
+2. Use `./template/shell.nix` as a template but with imports from `./modules`

+*Both files have instructions inside.*

+>Beyond just installing the IDE, you can [configure](https://nixos.wiki/wiki/Development_environment_with_nix-shell) your shell specifically for the needs of your project akin to a virtual environment.
+Check line 84 in `./shell.nix` for an example.

 ## 📌 Notes